TiWinDeTea/PapraGame/README.md

 ``$ make``

-An executable named `PapraGame.elf` should be generated in the `res/` folder
+An executable named `PapraGame.elf` should be generated in the `build/` folder

-You may delete the `obj/` folder if you like to.

 ##Contribute

-You may contribute easily by trying the game and have fun !
+You may contribute easily by trying the game and having fun !
 That would make us very happy !